kjappelbaum/pyepal/README.md

 # the next step is to provide some initial measurements.
 # You can do this with the update_train_set function, which you
-# cann use throughout the active learning process to update the training set.
+# can use throughout the active learning process to update the training set.
 # For this, provide a numpy array of indices in your design space
 # and the corresponding measurements
 sampled_indices = np.array([1,2,3])